LukeTwomey/LukeTheWebDev/projects/meal-genie.md

 ---
 title: "Meal Genie"
-description: "Meal Genie is a meal planning app to help you decide on your recipes for the week."
+description: "Written in React and Redux, Meal Genie is a meal planning app to help you organise your recipes for the week."
 ---

 # Meal Genie